mitsuba-renderer/enoki/docs/basics.rst

 implementation chooses the largest value that is natively supported by the target hardware.
 The ``Approx`` and ``Mode`` template parameters only make sense when dealing with floating point types.
-In that case, approximate math is activated by default when ``Type`` is a single precision ``float``.
+In that case, approximate math is activated by default.
 The default rounding mode :any:`RoundingMode::Default` means that the library won't interfere with the hardware's currently selected rounding mode.

 Initializing, reading, and writing data
 ---------------------------------------